-Akemi Dawn Bowman is the author of Starfish (a William C. Morris Award Finalist) and Summer Bird Blue (out September 11th, 2018).
+Akemi Dawn Bowman is the author of William C. Morris Award Finalist Starfish, Summer Bird Blue, and Harley in the Sky (out Spring 2020).
 She’s a proud Ravenclaw and Star Wars enthusiast, who served in the US Navy for five years and has a BA in social sciences from UNLV.
 Originally from Las Vegas, she currently lives in Scotland with her husband, two children, and their Pekingese mix.
 She is represented by Penny Moore of Aevitas Creative Management.

 How did you get published?

 I’ve written a blog post all about my journey to publication here.